Biduleman/gdriveToTinfoil-/README.md

 API_KEY: Google API Key to enable fetching data from Google Drive.

-BASE_FOLDER_ID: ID of the Google Drive folder where your BASE NSPs are located .
+BASE_FOLDER_ID: ID of the Google Drive folder where your BASE NSPs are located.

 DLC_FOLDER_ID: ID of the Google Drive folder where your BASE NSPs are located.

 UPDATES_FOLDER_ID: ID of the Google Drive folder where your BASE NSPs are located.